llewelld/pico-build-all/README.md

 # pico-build-all

+## About Pico

+The Pico project is liberating humanity from passwords.
+See https://www.mypico.org.

+Pico is an alternative to passwords developed at the University of Cambridge that enables a smooth and password-free login to computers, and consists of a smartphone app and associated software on your computer.

+## About this repository

-Build all of the Pico packages in one easy script.
+The scripts in this repository allow you to build all of the Pico packages in one easy script.

 Pico is made up from several components: